arlinters/shared-braincell/README.md

-# Next.js & NextUI Template
+# Shared Braincell

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This not a real site, this is a joke.

 ## Technologies Used